axelvaldez/radical-companies/_posts/2024/escape-from-freedom/2025-01-04-escape-from-freedom.markdown

    <li>The second generation will transition.</li>
    <li>By the third generation collaboration will be a given.</li>
   </ul>
  <p>However, the mob is still there.
-That is why nice, polite people turns into a mob at the first sign of fire.
-That same mob, will revert to <span id="italized">normal, polite</span> people afterwards.</p>
+That is why nice, polite people turns into a mob at the first sign of fire and then will revert to <span id="italized">normal, polite</span> people afterwards.</p>
  <p></p>
  <p></p>
  <p></p>